dbus2/zbus/CONTRIBUTING.md

 We welcomes contribution from everyone in the form of suggestions, bug reports, merge requests, and feedback.
 This document gives some guidance if you are thinking of helping us.

-Please reach out here in a Gitlab issue or in the #zbus IRC channel on [`irc.freenode.net`](freenode.net) if we can do anything to help you contribute.
+Please reach out here in a Gitlab (or Github) issue or in the #zbus IRC channel on [`irc.freenode.net`](freenode.net) if we can do anything to help you contribute.

 ## Submitting bug reports and feature requests